 The History of the Super Bowl in Los Angeles

 Los Angeles has a long and storied history with the Super Bowl, beginning with the very first one in 1967.
-When SoFi Stadium hosts Super Bowl LVI on Feb.
-13, 2022 it will be the eighth time that LA has hosted the Big Game.
+When SoFi Stadium hosts Super Bowl LXI on Feb.
+14, 2027, it will be the ninth time that LA has hosted the Big Game.

 From legendary Hall of Famers and record-setting performances to its biggest crowd ever, read on for the history of the Super Bowl in LA.